webdriverio/i18n/it/docusaurus-plugin-content-docs/current/ocr-testing/ocr-wait-for-text-displayed.md

 -   **Obbligatorio:** no
 -   **Predefinito:** `Could not find the text "{selector}" within the requested time.`

-Sovrascrive il messaggio di errore predefinito.
+Sostituisce il messaggio di errore predefinito.

 #### Esempio